CoastalHacking/corvus-links/README.md

 * Created using new plug-in project, makes UI contributions
 * New other -> Eclipse 4 -> Model -> New Model Fragment (defaults)
+* Created the handler by clicking on the handler "Class URI" link

+The E4 context only supports IEditorPart, not ITextEditor

 ### prototype.link.core

 * Vanilla plug-in project, no UI contributions (could be OSGi)
-* Created the handler by clicking on the handler "Class URI" link